jgordijo/stone-test/README.md

 ## 🤔 Considerations
 - There's no CRUD for products, so the table is being filled by a `seed.ts` script by Prisma when running the first migrations.
-- THere are schema `zod` schema validations that ensure some minimum requirements for the password:
+- There are `zod` schema validations that ensure some minimum requirements for the password:
   - Minimum of 8 characters
   - Maximum of 20 characters
   - At least one uppercase letter